rurban/libu8ident/README.md

 storage.
 For the UTF-8 encoding only, wchar_t users are rare.

 Supporting the various Unicode security profiles for identifiers can be small, performant and easy.
+Still everybody (roughly 98 out of
-Still everybody is still vulnerable to unicode identifier attacks.
+100) are vulnerable to unicode identifier attacks.
 Since I implemented proper unicode security in cperl an 2016, the 2nd language after Java which did so, I publish this little library so that others can follow.

-Remember, the meaning of identifiers is to be identifiable.
+Remember, the meaning of identifiers is to be **identifiable**.
 A user should not confuse one identifier with another.
 Only a program or library can properly handle unicode identifiers, humans certainly not.